Josh Krieger, Psy.D.

 Designing Your Life: How to build a well-lived joyful life.
 This 2016 book by Stanford product designers practically talks about how to use modern product design thinking to find direction in life and how you can iterate rapidly over your choices and directions.
 A quick and great read!

-Marriage
+Sex and Marriage

 The All-or-Nothing Marriage by Eli Finkel.
 A great book about the ways we expect our partners to meet any and all of our individual needs.